-- There is an unresolved issue, such as a claim or dispute; - I am legally required to retain it; or - There are overriding legitimate business interests to retain it.
+- There is an unresolved issue, such as a claim or dispute; - I am legally required not to; or - There are overriding legitimate business interests to do so.

-I will typically retain case files for a period of 6 years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
-This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods
+I will typically retain case files for a period of 6 years (or 21 years in the case of a child client) following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
+This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods.

-Where various pleadings and documents have been drafted, they may be retained for learning purposes and legal research.
-Where this is the case, I will anonymise the personal information/redact information which may identify an individual/risk assess the continued retention of the documents.
+Where various pleadings and documents have been drafted, they may be retained for learning purposes and legal research and may be shared with colleagues in chambers to assist in their professional development.
+Where this is the case, I will anonymise the personal information/redact information which may identify an individual and will risk assess the continued retention of the documents.